UG vs GmbH: a comparison of legal forms

 Do I have to be personally liable as a shareholder?

-No, in both types of companies, liability is limited to the company’s assets.
-Personal liability only applies in exceptional cases, e.g., in cases of breaches of duty.
+No, in both cases liability is limited to the company’s assets.
+However, personal liability may arise in exceptional cases, for example in the event of a breach of duty.

 Can an UG be converted into a GmbH?